Shadz11/PokeDex_DevOps_Project/README.md

-# Pokédex Project - Phase 1 Implementation
+# Pokédex Project - Complete Implementation

 ## 🎯 Project Overview

 This is a Django-based Pokédex application that integrates with the PokeAPI to display comprehensive Pokémon information.
-The project follows a DevOps roadmap with three phases, currently completing Phase 1 and transitioning to Phase 2.
+The project follows a DevOps roadmap with three phases, with Phase 1 and 2 completed and Phase 3 planned.

+## 📚 Documentation

+- **[📖 Development Blog](blog.md)** - Complete development journey, technical decisions, and lessons learned
+- **[🚀 Run Instructions](run.md)** - Detailed guide for running the application locally and in production
+- **[📋 README](README.md)** - Project overview and quick start (this file)

+## 🎯 Quick Navigation

 ## 📋 Phase 1: Application Development - COMPLETED ✅